JamFfm/cbpi4-LCDisplay/README.md

   - try to adjust contrast by the screw on the back of the LCD Hardware (I2C Module)
   - be sure to provide the LCD hardware with the right amount of voltage (mostly 5V or 3.3V)
   - use a strong power-supply.
 If you notice LCD fading, there is a lack of current.
+  - the LCD needs same ground like Raspi.
+Otherwise i2c does not detect the i2c device (took me a day to find out).
   - use proper connections.
 Soldering the wires is best for connection.
 Bad connection can also result in fading the LCD.

 ## Known Problems
 The LCD hardware does not like temperature below 0°C (32°F).
 It becomes slow and can be damaged like brightness is no more homogenous throughout the hole LCD area.
-Fermenters are not implemented as they are not implemented in CBPI4 until now (10-2021)
+Fermenters are not implemented as they are not implemented in CBPI4 until now (10-2021).
+If you need Fermenter in combination with fermenter have a look at https://github.com/PiBrewing/cbpi4-LCDisplay.

 ## Questions